 What is brown butter?

-It's simple!
-Brown butter is the result of melting butter until the milk solids in the butter seperate and brown.
-It also evaporates some of the water so you'll often end up with less than you started with.
-It's a really simple process and creates a rich, nutty taste that is PERFECT for pasta!
 Most commonly you might have browned butter when baking (The Cloudy Kitchen Brown Butter Choc Chip Cookies are a staple in my house).
 There are very clear stages when browning butter which you will get to know really well.

 Ingredients:

-- Butter - you can use salted or unsalted but I do personally prefer unsalted and here is why.
-Butter companies add all different amounts of salt to their butter and honesty, I find some of them too salty.
+Butter - you can use salted or unsalted butter but I do personally prefer unsalted and here is why.
+Butter companies add all different amounts of salt to their butter and honestly, I find some of them too salty.
 If you have a salted butter you love the flavour of then by all means use that.
 I like to use unsalted purely so I can control the seasoning myself.

-- Sage - You can use other herbs but sage really is the classic and for good reason.
+Sage - You can use other herbs but sage really is the classic and for good reason.
 You can leave it out altogether if you like!

 - Walnuts - I absolutely love adding walnuts to a sage butter, the toasty flavour just sets it all off perfectly.
 I add in the nuts at the same time as the sage so they toast in the butter.
 It adds such a textural boost to a pasta dish.
 Use any nuts you like, hazelnuts or pinenuts, anything you love!

 - Lemon Zest - If you are familiar with any of my recipes you'll know I'm a bit of a lemon fiend.
 I just love it OK?!
-To me a squeeze of lemon or a sprinkling of zest on top of a finished dish just adds the perfect finishing touch.
+To me a squeeze of lemon juice or a sprinkling of zest on top of a finished dish just adds the perfect finishing touch.
 Add the zest at the end on top, right before serving.

 - Black pepper - same as above with the lemon, I LOVE pepper.
 Cacio e pepe is my death row dish so that kind of explains it.
 Freshly cracked black pepper enhances everything in my opinion.
+Red pepper flakes are also great to add a touch of heat.

 How to make brown butter for pasta

-Tips for the perfect sage butter
+Expert tips for the perfect sage butter

 - Swirling the pan rather than using a spatula or other implement will help keep the butter cooking evenly and the keep the foam intact.